-1.16 The Parish has exceeded it's current target growth figure by 21 units.
+- 1.14 A key issue for the Draft NDP consultation was the consideration of potential sites for future housing.
+NDPs provide a stronger, more robust planning framework for determining future planning applications for housing if they include at least one site allocation for new housing. - 1.15 The Parish has exceeded its current target growth figure by 21 units.
 To explore possibilities in case of future need for development before 2031 a Call for Sites was undertaken by the Parish Council in August 2020.
 Landowners and their agents were invited to submit potential sites for consideration.
-Herefordshire Council also undertook a Call for Sites in summer 2020 but this did not produce any additional sites to those submitted to the Parish Council.
-12 sites were offered and subjected to a technical site assessment undertaken by independent consultants AECOM (see Stoke Lacy Neighbourhood Plan Site Options and Assessment Report, January 2021 published on the NDP website.
+Herefordshire Council also undertook a Call for Sites in summer 2020 but this did not produce any additional sites to those submitted to the Parish